burnsAndrew/nc-news/README.md

 The deployed API for the back end can be found here: https://ab-nc-news.herokuapp.com/api

-The deployed version of THE news app can be found here: NETLIFY LINK HERE The github repo for the front end can be found here: https://github.com/burnsAndrew/the-news
+The deployed version of THE news app can be found here: https://the-news.netlify.com/

+The github repo for the front end can be found here: https://github.com/burnsAndrew/the-news

 ## Getting Started